GWUSEC

 • Marlee Alvino (UG)

-• David Balash (PhD) (Now an assistant professor at University of Richmond)
+• David Balash (PhD)

 • Ruining Yang (MS) (Now a PhD student at SUNY Stony Brook)